 Summary: Make sure you know what the rules are that you are signing up to and price accordingly!

-For further advice or guidance on the NEC details please visit www.gmhplanning.co.uk or contact GMH Planning Ltd by e-mail glenn@gmhplanning.co.uk.
+For further advice or guidance on the NEC details please visit the GMH Planning Ltd website at www.gmhplanning.co.uk or email us at glenn@gmhplanning.co.uk.